When children and young people live with Barnardos carers

 Police and other character checks are undertaken for staff working with children.

-We work to keep children, young people, families and communities safe
+We work to keep children, young people and families safe.

 Barnardos will work with you on your problems, give you information and help you.
 We aim to build on your strengths and give you practical support and hope.